-Belize's high season for tourism runs from late November to late April, which coincides almost perfectly with the chill of winter in the United States, Canada, and Great Britain.
+Belize's high season for tourism runs from late November to mid April, which coincides almost perfectly with the chill of winter in the United States, Canada, and Great Britain.
 The high season is also the dry season.
 If you want some unadulterated time on a tropical beach and a little less rain during your rainforest experience, this is the time to visit.
 During this period (and especially around the Christmas and Easter holidays), the tourism industry operates at full tilt -- prices are higher, attractions are more crowded, and reservations need to be made in advance.

 The weather in Belize is subtropical and generally similar to that of southern Florida.
 The average daytime temperature on the coast and cayes is around 80°F (27°C), although it can get considerably warmer during the day during the summer months.
 During the winter months, when northern cold fronts extend their grip south, it can get downright nippy.
 In fact, from late December to February, "northers" can hit the coastal and caye areas hard, and hang around for between 3 and 5 days, putting a severe crimp in any beach vacation.
 The best months for guaranteed sun and fun are March through May.